 Cons: More cloudy/rainy days.
 Start to get colder.

 BONUS: See my other blog regarding autumn shooting spots.

 For some of my clients, the biggest drawback of winter shooting is the unstable weather.
 Many days are cloudy, misty or even rainy.
 However, the good thing is, there is seldom heavy rain in Paris and it doesn't usually rain non-stop for many hours.
 There are still sunny days in the winter season but it really depends on your luck.
 For some parts of the city, the autumn colours still continue for a bit to early winter.
 Although it is rare, if you are lucky enough, you may even have a snowy photo session!

-Pros: Few crowds, easy to shoot at the most popular spots, late sunrise so you can wake up late.
+Pros: Great for casual wear shooting.
+Fewer crowds, easy to shoot at the most popular spots, late sunrise so you can wake up late.
 Lower hotel prices & flight prices in general (except for the Christmas period).
 There will be Christmas lights and festive Christmas markets in December.
 Enjoy the bi-annual big sale from mid January to early February for some great deals!